alibig71/General-Information-About-Me-/README.md

 Hi Everyone and welcome to my Github Profile,

 My name is Alireza Bigdeli and currently I am a chemical engineering Ph.D. student at the Federal University of Ceara in Brazil.
 I have B.Sc. and M.Sc degrees in the field of petroleum and reservoir engineering from the Univeristy of Tehran.
-And my profeesional programmingg langugae is Fortran.
+Profeesionally I am working with Fortran programmingg langugae.
 Also, I am learning Python recently.

 You can reach to me by my Email address: -- Alirezabigdeli71@gmail.com --